PauliusMacernis/Summary/README.md

 Striving for lots of money, code, or whatever - pointless.
 In case you do not agree - you'll eventually stop by yourself after the stage of burnout will come.
 Invest your energy in obtaining/creating assets - energy/wealth-generating "machines", and not just writing lines of code and buying stuff after each salary.

 - **Diversification**
 Things you put into one place have the property of easily disappearing.
 Things you place all over - has the property of staying for much longer.
 The decision is simple, it is - store things you want to lose in one pocket, and store things you want to save in as many pockets as you are able to.
-Less (in one pocket) is more.
+Less (in one pocket) is more (in general).

 - **Cultural memory**
 In case you die, you are dead.
 Your skills, IQ level, electronics, cars, houses, - all of that - you lose it all.
 A person who had a near-death experience may confirm this, I know.
 Therefore, investing into the memory of others is much more sustainable compared to investing into your own head.